-The information below outlines the range of options available to school personnel, in addition to the intervention-based resolutions on the preceding page, when addressing student behavior.
+The information below outlines the range of options available to school personnel, in addition to the intervention-based resolution on the preceding page, when addressing student behavior.
 The levels are provided to address both intentional and repeat violations.
-Grant County School District school staff have discretion to consider the totality of the circumstances as they make discipline decisions and take into consider mitigating circumstances as they make discipline decisions and take into consideration mitigating circumstances such as age, development levels, disability and other pertinent factors which may be relevant in addition to aggravating factors around the incident.
+Grant County School District school staff have discretion to consider the totality of the circumstances as they make discipline decisions and take into consideration mitigating circumstances such as age, development levels, disability and other pertinent factors which may be relevant in addition to aggravating factors around the incident.
 An intervention-based resolution should be considered before responses which remove a student from an instructional setting.
-If a student is removed from an instructional setting, the removal should be combined with an intervention to prevent repeated behaviors.
+If a student is removed from an instructional setting, the removal should be combined with an intervention to prevent repeat behaviors.

-Level I Code of Conduct Offenses are minor disruptions to the classroom environment.
+Level I Offenses are minor disruptions to the classroom environment.
 Typically, these are not referred to an administrator until the classroom level interventions are not correcting the behavior.
-With Level I behaviors, the goal is to correct the behavior while limiting intervention-based approach resolutions, but not limited to: Verbal reprimand, student conference, parent/student contact and/or conference, re-teaching expectations, community service, withdrawal of privileges, alternate supervision.
-Repeated misbehavior required a parent/teacher conference with the counselor and/or conference with an administrator.
+With Level I behaviors, the goal is to correct the behaviors while limiting intervention-based approach resolutions, but not limited to: Verbal reprimand, student conference, parent/student contact and/or conference, reteaching expectations.
+Community service, withdrawal of privileges or alternate supervision.
+Repeated misbehavior requires a parent/teacher conference with the counselor and/or conference with an administrator.
 Staff should use responses in a graduated fashion.
-Level II Code of Conduct Offenses are acts of misbehavior, whose frequency or seriousness disrupt the learning environment of the school.
-These violations always result in the involvement of school administrations.
-With level II behaviors, the goal is to correct the behavior by stressing the seriousness of the offense while keeping the student in school.
-Some examples of administrator response, in addition to an intervention-based approach resolution, may include but not limited to: parent conference, loss of school privileges, community service, restitution, social probation, re-teaching expectations, in school suspension program, after school detention, short term loss of bus privileges with intervention.
+Level II Offenses are acts of misbehavior, whose frequency or seriousness disrupt the learning environment of the school.
+These violations always result in the involvement of school administration.
+With Level II behaviors, the goal is to correct the behavior by stressing the seriousness of the offense while keeping the student in school.
+Some examples of administrator response, in addition to an intervention-based approach resolution, may not include but not limited to: parent conference, loss of school privileges, community service, restitution, social probation, re-teaching expectations, in school suspension program, after school detention, and short-term loss of bus privileges with intervention.
 Staff should use responses in a graduated fashion.

 Level III Code of Conduct Offenses are acts against a person(s) or property which indirectly endangered the health or safety of others in the school.
 These offenses always result in the short-term removal of the student from the school environment because of the severe nature of the offense.
 Response options may include combinations of interventions, resolutions, and discipline.
-Some examples of response options may include but are not limited to: in school suspension, out of school suspension, and/or denial of bus privileges combined with intervention.
+Some examples of response options may include but are not limited to: In school suspension, out of school suspension, and/or denial of bus privileges combined with intervention.
 Staff should use responses in graduated fashion.
-Out of school suspensions should include a conference with parent and student the morning the student returns to school at the end of the suspension.
+Out of school suspensions should include a conference with parents and students the morning the student returns to school at the end of the suspension.
 Level IV Code of Conduct Offenses are acts against person(s) or property which may directly or indirectly endanger the health or safety of others.
 These offenses always result in administrative action, possible notification of appropriate law enforcement authorities, and immediate removal of the student from school.
 The school will make a recommendation to the district hearing officer for an administrative hearing to determine next steps.
 In the case of level IV violations, response options at the school level are limited due to the seriousness of the violation and the direct or indirect endangerment to the health and safety of others.
-Level IV behaviors may be recommended for the expulsion hearing before the Grant County Board of Education
+Level IV behaviors may be recommended for an Expulsion Hearing before the Grant County Board of Education.

-EXPECTED BEHAVIORS
+EXPECTED BEHAVIOR